mwbowers/mwbowers.github.io/concepts/enhancements/enhancements-overview.md

 The best way to present techniques that may be applied to a Legacy Migrated Application, is by showing how the Original Migration looked *Before* and how it can look *After*.

-For that purpose, we have written a detailed [Enhancing Migration Guide](https://asna.github.io/SunFarm/)
+For that purpose, we have written a detailed [Examples](/examples/sunfarm/sunfarm.html) showing how to perform basic Enhancements.

 ## Improve Navigation